abinit/abinit/doc/developers/abimkdocs.md

 At variance, the other sections of the `topic_NAME.html` are created from other sources.
-The list of input variables that are relevant to this topics is assembled from the information given for these input variables, see [Input variables: how_to_add_modify](#how-to-addmodify) as well as [Topics and tribes](topics-and-tribes), while the list of relevant input files is assembled from the information in each of these input files (add a line "#%% topics = " in the last section of the input file.).
+The list of input variables that are relevant to this topics is assembled from the information given for these input variables, see [Input variables: how_to_add_modify](#how-to-addmodify) as well as Topics and tribes is assembled from the information in each of these input files (add a line "#%% topics = " in the last section of the input file.).
 The bibliography list is assembled from the references cited in the "introduction" section, that use [Shortcuts for Web links](markdown.md#links).